nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 title: Setting Up Your Linter In Sublime
 ---

 Linters are time savers.
 They help spot syntax errors, undeclared variables, and make your code look consistent.
-This post will walk you through setting up a JavaScript linter that follows the airbnb style guide in Sublime (here is the [guide definition](https://github.com/airbnb/javascript)).
-Specifically, I will walk-through installation of Package Control, SublimeLinter-jscs, SublimeLinter-jshint and Trailing Spaces.
+This post will walk you through setting up a JavaScript linter that follows the popular Airbnb style guide in Sublime (here is the [Airbnb guide definition](https://github.com/airbnb/javascript)).
+Specifically, I will walk through installation of Package Control, SublimeLinter-jscs, SublimeLinter-jshint and Trailing Spaces.

 ## Package Control

 Sublime does not come with a package manager, so if you don't have Package Control installed, [go here and install it](https://packagecontrol.io/installation).

 Once package control is installed, you should be able to press Shift+Command+P and then type in 'install' to get the 'Package Control: Install Package' option.
-This option will allow you to search for Sublime plug-ins and install them in one click.
+This option will allow you to search for Sublime packages/plug-ins and install them in one click.

 ![Package Control]({{ site.url }}/images/package-control.png){: .one-image-center}